rogelioh1/intra-city/README.md

 # Endings:
 There are 2 major routes you can take in Chapter 1.
 You can stay with Tot, the patroller, or join the Highway Patrol with Hunter.
 To get the true "good" ending, you must play two routes in order (Tot (leave ending) and  Hunter (leave ending)).
-To not die, always shoot the mimics in the chest.
+To not die, simply shoot the mimics in the chest.
+There is no combat system in this game.

 Tot – exit ending